-Any industrial process operating at high temperatures, but in which optical windows still need to retain their integrity can make use of fused quartz glass.
+Any industrial process operating at high temperatures, but in which optical windows still need to retain their integrity, can make use of fused quartz glass windows.
 As a material, it has the added advantage of maintaining its integrity when temperatures shift suddenly from low to high and vice versa.

 Light and laser

 The optical properties also make it the ideal choice for laser systems which need to focus or separate light in order to function.